 You'll want to perform this installation under dry conditions.
 Otherwise, you might trap moisture between the metal parts in the receiving tube, which can lead to rust.
 Also, bear in mind that some materials, such as plastic, shrink or expand depending on temperature.
 As with other vehicle accessories, the manufacturer may suggest that you install the hitch cover within a particular temperature range.

 Once your hitch cover is locked in, you're ready to hit the road -- at least until you actually need to haul something behind your vehicle.
-Explore the links on the next page to learn all about towing.
+Explore the links below to learn all about towing.